 3.During the Event

-Different options depending on what you are comfortable with and what degree of toxicity exists.
+Many different options depending on what you are comfortable with and what degree of toxicity exists.

--Turn off your ego.
+-Turn off your ego (This takes practice).

 -Repeat MANTRA from #2.